-- Medical Exam: Arrange for a medical examination by one of our panel physicians.
+- Medical Exam: Arrange for a medical examination by an approved panel physician.
 You are responsible for paying for the medical exam.
-The medical exam is only valid for six (6) months, and must be valid in order for you to travel to the U.S. It is recommended that you get the medical exam 2 weeks before your interview date.
+The medical examination results will be valid for no more than six (6) months, and they must be valid in order for you to travel to the United States.
+It is recommended that you get the medical exam 2-3 weeks before your interview date.
 A medical exam is required for all applicants, regardless of age.

-- Police Certificate: Applicants age 16 or older must submit a police certificate for ALL countries in which they have resided for more than one year after reaching age 16, or for any country in which they have ever been arrested.
-If you have ever lived or studied in another country for more than one year, or if you have ever been arrested, you MUST obtain a police report from that country.
-The police certificate must have been issued less than 1 year ago.
+- Police Certificate: Applicants age 16 or older must submit a police certificate for ALL countries in which they have resided for six months or more since age 16, or for any country in which they have ever been arrested.
+If you have ever lived or studied in another country for more than six months, or if you have ever been arrested, you MUST obtain a current police report from that country.

 - Passport Photos: showing the applicant’s full face, without eyeglasses, on a white background.
 The required size is typical for passports: 1½ inches by 1½ inches (5 cm x 5 cm).
 For more detailed information on photo requirements, please visit: https://travel.state.gov/content/passports/en/passports/photos/photos.html.

 Feel free to collect these documents before scheduling an appointment.
 However, do not schedule an appointment for a K-1, K-2, or K-3 visa appointment unless the Embassy has sent the petitioner specific instructions for doing so.
-If you appear for your appointment and your physical file has not yet arrived at post, the officers will not be able to interview you, and your case may be delayed.
+If you appear for your appointment and your physical file has not yet arrived at post, the officers will not be able to interview you, and this will almost certainly delay your case.